 With the top line of the route table, you’ll notice that the target is local (we call this the ‘local route’).
 That means this is to be routed internally – between subnets within the VPC, this will not require access to the open internet.
 As such, the destination of this record is simply the CIDR block range of the VPC itself.

 The second row will show the target as being the IGW (Internet Gateway), which indicates that this should be able to connect to the open internet – as would be required if you were hosting a website.
 The destination of 0.0.0.0/0 means that it can go to any destination on the open web.

 Best practice is to leave the default route table as it is.
 If any modifications are required, it’s better to create a new route table.
-Note: you can have multiple route tables per VPC.

 In many cases, you may choose to have a private and a public route table for your VPC.
 Both would have the same local route, meaning communication between subnets would be possible.
 However, the private subnet would be attached to a route table that was NOT attached to an internet gateway.